Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 Result: Pushed Kaggle to data processing; didn't bother to do DL questions; solved vpn and progressed on renting.

-I read Four Thousand Week.
-Seems like a decent book.
+I read Four Thousand Week; seems like a decent book.

 2024.12.28
 ===